Francesco Colasuonno: Biography

 Colasuonno was born in Grumo Appula, Bari, Italy.
-He was ordained a priest 1947 and then taught for more than a decade in the seminary in Bari while earning doctorates in theology and canon law.
+He was ordained a priest in 1947 and then taught for more than a decade in the seminary in Bari while earning doctorates in theology and canon law.

 He served in the office of the Holy See's Secretariat of State beginning in 1958 and then in the Vatican diplomatic corps.
 After working in the United States from 1962 to 1967 and then in India and Republic of China (also known as Taiwan nowadays), his assignments included apostolic delegate to Mozambique from 1974 to 1981; pro-nuncio to Zimbabwe from 1981 to 1985; pro-nuncio to Yugoslavia from 1985 to 1986; papal envoy for Eastern Europe from 1986 to 1990; nuncio to the Soviet Union (and its successor, the Russian Federation) from 1990 to 1994, and nuncio to Italy from 1994 to 1998.He was the first Apostolic Delegate to Mozambique and the first papal nuncio to the Soviet Union.
 His work in Eastern Europe coincided with the special interest the Vatican took in the region under John Paul II and the breakup of the Soviet Union and the Warsaw Pact.
 Much of his work involved locating communities of Catholics that had survived under communism and in persuading governments to permit the Vatican to reestablish churches and especially to appoint bishops.
 After years of negotiation, he consecrated three bishops in Czechoslovakia in 1988.
 To locate Catholics in Vladivostok, he walked around the city in his cassock to make himself known.

 He was named Titular Archbishop of Truentum in 1975 and consecrated in February.
 Pope John Paul II made him a cardinal at a consistory on 21 February 1998.
 He retired that year.

 He died in his birthplace, Grumo Appula, on 31 May 2003.
 He was entombed in the Church of Santa Maria Assunta in Bari.